dbullock1086/DNNTutorial/docs/DNNTutorial.md

 - METx
 - METy

-And a selection of [Recursive Jigsaw](https://cds.cern.ch/record/2206252) reconstructions are included.
+This is the detector-level information.
+Unfortunately, the cumulative distributions of each observable are identical.
+We are unable to show a 2D histogram that conveniently makes their relationship obvious because there are five reconstructed objects (for six real particles).
+We choose a selection of [Recursive Jigsaw](https://cds.cern.ch/record/2206252) reconstructions to study the features.
 These are derived reconstruction observables that have proven useful for classifying SUSY events in the past.
+This reconstruction scheme works around a binary decay tree.

 ![figure:RJR-DecayChain.svg](RJR-DecayChain.svg "Signal decay chain for RJR")